insights

 Corey Quinlan

-Corey received his J.D. from the University of Denver Sturm College of Law, and a B.A. in environmental studies – Society and Policy from the University of Colorado – Boulder.
+Corey received his J.D. from the University of Denver Sturm College of Law, and a B.A. in environmental studies, society and policy from the University of Colorado, Boulder.
+Corey is a member of the Colorado Bar.